At a glance

 Data and statistics

-Summary results from the Queensland preventive health survey (QPHS) for Hospital and Health Services and other regions can be found within this report and more detailed and historical results can be accessed at Preventive health surveys.
+Summary results from the Queensland preventive health survey (QPHS) for Our regions can be found within this report and more detailed and historical results can be accessed at Preventive health surveys.

 Strategies and information